Most of it, anyway, is actually terrible.

 - It’s an “event” – instead of an ongoing dedication to learning and improvement.

-- It’s about processes and product – not skill.
+- It’s about processes and products – not skill.

 - It’s not relevant to what they actually need help with.